ibm-bluemix-mobile-services/bms-samples-cordova-helloworld/README.md

-# HelloWorld application for IBM MobileFirst Services on IBM Bluemix
+# HelloWorld Cordova application for IBM MobileFirst Services on IBM Bluemix

 The HelloWorld samples contains a Cordova project that you can use to learn.